2023 Houston mayoral election: Aftermath

 Shortly after her loss, Jackson Lee filed to run for re-election to the U.S. House of Representatives on December 11, 2023.
 She would win the Democratic primary on March 5, 2024, but died on July 19, 2024.
-Despite their previous rivalry, Whitmire would pay tribute to Jackson Lee, recalling how they worked together during the 2024 derecho.
-Whitmire would also deliver opening remarks when Jackson Lee would lie in state at Houston City Hall on July 29, 2024.
-Turner replaced Jackson Lee as the Democratic nominee and would go on to win in the same seat at the District 18 House election in November 2024 to succeed her but died only 61 days into his term on March 5, 2025.
+Despite their previous rivalry, Whitmire paid tribute to Jackson Lee, recalling how they worked together during the 2024 derecho.
+Whitmire also delivered opening remarks when Jackson Lee lay in state at Houston City Hall on July 29, 2024.
+Sylvester Turner replaced Jackson Lee as the Democratic nominee and went on to win the seat in the 2024 election, but died 61 days into his term on March 5, 2025.